Discover the 300,000 honeybees that live on our

 In his role as New York City’s preeminent beekeeper, Andrew Coté has a palpable passion for his job.
 He is responsible for nearly 75 beehives owned by several companies across the city, including the Waldorf Astoria New York.
-As part of his network of urban apiaries, our flagship building is more than just a store—it’s home to 300,000 Italian honeybees whose rooftop residence is a seldom-seen side of our brand.
+Part of his network of urban apiaries is the Brooks Brothers flagship building in midtown, which is more than just a store—it’s home to 300,000 Italian honeybees whose rooftop residence is a seldom-seen side of our brand.

 As part of the company’s environmental-impact initiative, Coté gives information sessions to Brooks Brothers employees about the plight of the honeybee, with topics such as colony collapse and bees’ role in industrial farming.
-Hannah Nance, Brooks Brothers Social Purpose Senior Specialist, says the aim is to educate employees about the importance of honeybees and the risk of the species becoming endangered.
+The aim is to educate employees about the importance of honeybees and the risk of the species becoming endangered.

-“We want our employees to respect the bees,” Nance says.
+“We want our employees to respect the bees,” says Brooks Brothers’ Social Purpose Senior Specialist.
 “Education has an impact on consumer choices, which can influence bees’ chances for survival as a species.”

 To emphasize their local importance: Twenty-four percent of New York City is in the shade of a tree.
 Those trees need pollination, and honeybees are master pollinators.
 “Not only do those bees provide a pollination service, but they bring back a bouquet of honey made from a myriad of floral sources, which ultimately helps people fight allergies and otherwise keeps them healthy,” Coté explains.